These guides are AI-generated educational summaries — not legal or medical advice.

 Failing to report the impact on driving and occupational safety

-Why: The DBQ asks specifically for functional impact with examples.
+The DBQ asks specifically for functional impact with examples.
 Driving while drowsy and occupational impairment are the most compelling functional impact examples for sleep apnea and should be reported explicitly.

-Do this instead: Describe any near-accidents, actual accidents, avoidance of driving, job performance issues, or safety concerns related to daytime hypersomnolence.
+Instead: Describe any near-accidents, actual accidents, avoidance of driving, job performance issues, or safety concerns related to daytime hypersomnolence.

 Impact: 30% and 50%